Cylindrical Algebraic Decomposition With Frontier Condition: Introduction

+In addition, the result can be applied to other categories, e.g., semialgebraic sets defined by {\em fewnomials} (see Section~\ref{sec:pfaffian}), whose structure is destroyed by a change of coordinates.

+The result can also be easily extended to semialgebraic sets defined by first-order Boolean formulas with quantifiers.
+Indeed, by Theorem~\ref{th:proj}, the projection of a CAD with frontier condition to any dimension also satisfies the frontier condition, and quantifier elimination requires considering projections of the CAD.

-D. Lazard \cite{lazard10} has developed an algorithm for obtaining a CAD in $\Real^n$ for $n \le 3$ satisfying the frontier condition, without the need need to make a change of coordinates.
-Our aim is to obtain a similar result in arbitrary dimension.
+It is important to note that D. Lazard \cite{lazard10} presented an algorithm for obtaining a CAD in $\R^n$ for $n \le 3$ satisfying the frontier condition without a change of coordinates.
+Lazard takes an algebraic approach and the complexity of the algorithm presented is the same as that of classical CAD.
+Our result takes a different approach, relying on a recursion on the lexicographical order of cell indices, and works for CAD of arbitrary dimension.

-The complexity results obtained in this paper are of complexity-theoretical nature only, and are not claimed to be useful in practical computations.
+The complexity results obtained in this paper are of complexity-theoretical nature, and are not claimed to be useful in practical computations.
+However, we emphasise that this algorithm has {\em elementary} complexity, being triply exponential in the number of variables.

 We now introduce, closely following \cite{bgv15}, some notations and definitions needed to formulate the main result of the paper.